Wang-Lin-boop/PPI-Miner/Case/CRBN/ReadMe.md

 ```
 3DMotif-Dock -i ${HumanProteinPDS} -f "unlimited" -3 -d 1.0 -r CRBN_CTD_Thalidomide.pdb -m BetaHairpin.pdb
 ```
-If you want to re-produce the CRBN substratres database locally,  we recomond:
+If you want to re-produce the CRBN substratres database locally,  we recommend:
 ```
 3DMotif-Dock -i ${HumanProteinPDS} -f 1.64 -3 -d 1.0 -r CRBN_CTD_Thalidomide.pdb -m BetaHairpin.pdb
 ```
+If you have sufficient computing resources, we recommend you relax all the human protein structures from AlphaFold DB and PDB at the frist.
+We believe that this will greatly improve the quality of the output structures.

 Output
 ===